Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/operator-interface/operator-workflow.md

 The HMI itself does not store production history.

-It sends operator commands to the PLC.
+It sends operator commands and settings to the PLC.

 The PLC is responsible for: